Animadversio/Animadversio.github.io/_tech_note/Translate matlab into python numpy.md

 * Complicated control of `ndarray` and `matrix` in numpy
     - Reduce into 1D: `M.flat` return iterator, `M.flatten()` return a 1_D array

+## Let Matlab and Python Talk to Each Other

+* For common non-binary file types, they usually have good readers like
+  * `csv` , python `import csv`
+  * `json`
+  * Which are good for exchange of configurations and string information
+* `.mat` format could be read in python, with some drawbacks
+  * Old simple `.mat` files could be read by `scipy.io.loadmat`
+  * new `.mat` files (v7.3+) could be read by `h5py.File`
+    * The matrix and tensor will be read directly as datasets
+    * But the objects will be formed in a reference array, and you feed the reference back to the file to get the object into python.
+See [Refs in h5py](http://docs.h5py.org/en/latest/refs.html).
+* `.npy` format could be read in matlab